 Well you’re not going to believe this one.
 It was simply the addition of the humble walnut to their diet that caused the cancer rate to plummet.

-Marshall University researchers compared the effects of a typical mouse diet and one that contained regular English walnuts across a mouse’s entire lifespan; feeding them to mouse moms from conception all the way through weaning and then, eventually, the mouse eating the walnuts on its own as an adult.
+Marshall University researchers compared the effects of a typical mouse diet and one that contained regular English walnuts across a rodent’s entire lifespan; feeding them to mouse moms from conception all the way through weaning and then, eventually, the mouse eating the walnuts on its own as an adult.

-Remarkably the walnut-eating mice developed breast cancer at a more than 50% lower rate than the regular-diet mice.
+Remarkably the walnut-eating mice developed breast cancer at a more than 50 percent lower rate than the regular-diet mice.
 Oh, and I also should mention that the mice used in the study were genetically programmed to develop cancer at a high rate and the walnuts performed this minor miracle despite the presence of this preexisting genetic mutation.

 I’m guessing that about now you’re probably thinking, “Whoa, hold on a second there Alice, that’s a heck of a lot of nuts!”
 And, honestly, I can’t disagree with you.
-I love walnuts as much as the next girl, but two handfuls of walnuts day in and day out for 365 days a year might become too much for anyone’s taste buds not to mention their wallets.
+I love walnuts as much as the next girl, but two handfuls of walnuts day in and day out for 365 days a year might become too much for anyone’s taste buds, not to mention their wallets.